What Are The Best Reflection Prompts For Teacher Well-Being?

 Teaching Through An Attitude Of Gratitude: 30 Prompts For Reflection

-1. What are the best parts of being a teacher?
+1. In your mind, what are the best parts of being a teacher?

-2. What is one small delight in the day that you always look forward to?
+2. What is one small delight in the day that you look forward to?

 3. What are you most proud of to date in your teaching career?